-Dr. Ji makes small incisions to remove excess tissue that is collecting plaque and tartar.
+Dr. Anilkumar makes small incisions to remove excess tissue that is collecting plaque and tartar.
 Because periodontitis often leads to loss of bone, the underlying bone can be recontoured before the gum tissue is sutured back in location.
 Cleaning these regions makes it easier to maintain healthy gum tissue after you heal.

 Often performed after periodontal treatments, crown lengthening reshapes the gums to ensure there is enough of the tooth structure exposed to sustain a filling or crown.

 For patients who are prone to periodontal disease or have been previously treated for gum disease, periodontal maintenance is generally required.
 These visits are designed to help avoid further dental issues in the future.

 Gum disease is induced by plaque-based bacteria.
 The bacteria's toxins attack your gums and teeth.
 And, unless the plaque is removed, calculus can harden and form.